 - Cook pork and onion.
 In a medium clay pot (or saucepan), heat 1 Tbsp oil over medium heat.
 Add pork and onion, stirring occassionally.
 Cook until onion is mostly soft, about 2 minutes.
 It's ok if the pork is not completely cooked through.

 - Add water + seasoning.
-Add water, doenjang, soy sauce, gochujang, and garlic.
+Add water, doenjang, gochujang, and garlic.
 Add potato and any other hard vegetables (such as squash), if using.
 Bring to a boil then lower heat and simmer until potato is soft, about 5 minutes.

 - Add soft vegetables.
 Add zucchini and other soft vegetables (cabbage, bean sprouts, etc.), if using.
 Cook unti soft, about 3-4 minutes.